 Jacob Beeman, Transportation Planner for the Capital District Regional Planning Commission

-This Webinar is made possible by generous support from PlugIn Stations Online.
+This Webinar was made possible by generous support from PlugIn Stations Online.

 This webinar detailed two online interactive mappers available from the NYS Department of Environmental Conservation (DEC): DECinfo Locator and the Hudson Valley Natural Resource Mapper.
 Launched to the public in 2019, DECinfo Locator is an interactive mapper with more than 65 interactive data layers, allowing users to download permits, view former industrial site cleanup plans, see water quality reports and much more, based on where they live, work, or play.
 The Hudson Valley Natural Resource Mapper was launched in 2018 and contains over 40 interactive data layers identifying important habitats, water resources, and scenic and recreation areas in the 10-county Hudson River Estuary watershed.
 Presenters will provide demos of both mappers highlighting layout and functions and will discuss recently added data and applications of the maps for local planning.
 This webinar has been submitted for a one (1) AICP Credit.